robinwhitmore/jekylltechdocs/_includes/custom/shared/apps_manifest.md

    The `client_id` of your application.
 The value is created when you register<!--todo: link--> your app.

 * `version`: (required)
    The version of your application.
-Provided as a string, following Semantic Versioning guidelines (Major.Minor.Patch: for example 1.5.13).
+Provided as a string, following Semantic Versioning guidelines (`Major.Minor.Patch`: for example `1.5.13`).

 * `locale`: (optional)
    Describes the default and supported locales with the following properties: